Partitewise Entanglement: Abstract

 \section{Abstract}

-It is known that $\rho^{AB}$ as a bipartite reduced state of the 3-qubit GHZ state is separable, but part $A$ and part $B$ are indeed entangled with each other without tracing out part $C$.
-Namely, whether a state containing entanglement is always dependent on the global system it lives in.
-We explore here such entanglement in any $n$-partite system with arbitrary dimensions, $n\geqslant3$, and call it partitewise entanglement (PWE) which contains pairwise entanglement (PE) proposed in [Phys.
-Rev. A 110, 032420(2024)] as a special case.
-In particular, we investigate the partitewise entanglement extensibility and give a measure of such extensibility, and from which we find that the reduced state of a genuine entangled state could be any mixed state without pure reduced states, and that the maximal partitewise entanglement extension is its purification.
-We then propose three classes of the partitewise entanglement measures which are based on the genuine entanglement measure, minimal bipartition measure, and the minimal distance from the partitewise separable states, respectively.
-The former two methods are far-ranging since all of them are defined by the reduced functions.
-Consequently, we establish the framework of the resource theory of the partitewise entanglement and the genuine partitewise entanglement for which the free states are the states with pure reduced states.
+It is known that $\rho^{AB}$ as a bipartite reduced state of the three-qubit Greenberger-Horne-Zeilinger~(\text{GHZ}) state is separable, but part $A$ and part $B$ indeed ``share tripartite entanglement'' in the \text{GHZ} state.
+Namely, whether a state can ``share'' more entanglement is dependent on the global system it lives in.
+Here we explore such kind of entanglement in any $n$-partite system with arbitrary dimensions, $n\geqslant3$, and call it partitewise entanglement, which includes pairwise entanglement proposed by Dong {\it et al}.
+[Phys.
+Rev. A \textbf{110}, 032420(2024)] as a special case.
+We propose three classes of the partitewise entanglement measures which are based on the genuine entanglement measure, the minimal bipartition, and the minimal distance from the partitewise separable states, respectively.
+The former two methods are far-ranging since all of them are defined by the reduced function.[Note: If a positive function $h$ satisfies $h\left( \rho^A\right) = E\left( |\psi\lr\psi|^{AB}\right)$ for some bipartite entanglement measure $E$, $h$ is called the reduced function (of $E$).]
+Consequently, we establish the framework of the resource theory of the partitewise entanglement.
+In addition, we investigate the partitewise entanglement extensibility and give a measure of such extensibility, from which we find that the maximal partitewise entanglement extension is its purification.
+Lastly, the relation between this extensibility and the partitewise entanglement is discussed.

 \end{CJK*}